oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 Fortunately for us helm 3 is installed within the OCI Cloud Shell, but if later on you want to use your own laptop to manage a Kubernetes cluster [here are the instructions for a local install of helm](https://helm.sh/docs/intro/install/)

-### Step 3a: Starting an Ingress controller for accepting external data
+### Task 3a: Starting an Ingress controller for accepting external data

 There is a core service we need to install before we can start running the web based system services, or indeed our microservices, the Ingress controller.
 An Ingress controller provides the actual ingress capability, but it also needs to be configured (we will look at that later).